Calculate net realizable value for inventory and accounts receivable, including LCNRV write-downs and allowance adjustments from selling price inputs.

 The following steps outline how to calculate the Net Realizable Value (NRV).

-1. First, determine the Selling Price of the inventory (SP) ($).
+1. First, determine the estimated selling price of the inventory (SP) ($).

-4. Next, gather the formula from above = NRV = SP – COGS – E.
+4. Next, gather the formula from above = NRV = SP – C – E.

 5. Finally, calculate the Net Realizable Value (NRV).